muchdogesec/feeds2stix/processors/openphish/README.md

 ### Output

-The script creates a single STIX bundle file for each date:
+The script creates STIX bundle files grouped by date and hour:
-* `bundles/openphish/bundles/openphish_DATE.json`
+* `outputs/openphish/bundles/openphish_YYYYMMDD_HH.json`

 Each bundle contains:
-* URL objects for each phishing URL in the feed
+* URL objects for phishing URLs first seen in that hour window
 * Indicator objects with patterns matching the URLs (with accurate first-seen timestamps from Git history)
 * Relationships linking Indicators to URL objects
 * Identity and Marking Definition objects